-Undergraduate medical programs in Canada leading to the MD degree are accredited through a partnership between the Committee on Accreditation of Canadian Medical Schools (CACMS) and the Liaison Committee on Medical Education (LCME).
-Programs must conduct a full survey of institutional resources, educational resources, curricular content, faculty complement, and student services every eight years.
-This institutional self-study includes an independently conducted student analysis and a site visit by a team of external reviewers.
+Undergraduate medical education programs in Canada leading to the MD degree are accredited through a partnership between the Committee on Accreditation of Canadian Medical Schools (CACMS) and the Liaison Committee on Medical Education (LCME).
+Full accreditation reviews of each medical school occur on an eight year cycle.

-All Canadian MD programs are now also required to undertake an Interim Accreditation Review.
-Approved by the AFMC Council of Deans, the Interim Accreditation Review is an important component of continuous quality improvement in medical education.
-The interim review is intended to take place at approximately the half-way point between full accreditation visits, and will allow individual programs to:
+All Canadian MD programs also undertake an Interim Accreditation Review (IAR), which takes place at approximately the half-way point between full accreditation surveys.
+The Interim Accreditation Review is an important component of continuous quality improvement in medical education, and allows individual programs to: